CryptoManufaktur-io/cardano-docker/README.md

 Docker compose for cardano relay and block producer node.

 ## Configuration
-Since cardano node does not support override of configurations with command line arguments or environment variables, this repo does not contain any configuration by default.
-Instead there are sample configs on `sample_config` folder for all supported networks.
-You need to copy the specific network configs to the folder `config` on root directory and edit accordingly before running the node.
-This makes the repo very dynamic and can support cardano relays and block producer at same time.
+Since cardano node does not support override of configurations with command line arguments or environment variables, this repo will always download latest config from official URLS below.
+In order to override any value in the config, use .env file and add the changes to `CONFIG_UPDATES` variable.
+The config will be updated when the node is starting up.

-NB: `sample_config` has default config from cardano `https://book.world.dev.cardano.org`.
-You can also download the config files from there if the ones on `sample_config` are outdated.

 ```bash
 curl -O -J https://book.world.dev.cardano.org/environments/${NETWORK}/config.json